sembr/specification/README.md

 There is no need to rewrite or reformat an entire document all at once.
 The recommended migration path for an existing document is to use semantic line breaks for any new or revised text.
-This is often a great opportunity to make an editorial pass over content, since the distinctive appearance of text with semantic line breaks allows you to quickly identify content that has not been updated.
+This is often a great opportunity to make an editorial pass over content since the distinctive appearance of text with semantic line breaks allows you to quickly identify content that has not been updated.